 Clear glass with a clear straw filled with an oat milk smoothie on a white background surrounded by rolled oats.

 Naturally dairy-free, oat milk adds a creamy consistency and (in my opinion) is the creamiest plant-based milk – making it a great option for smoothies!
+It can also be a good alternative for those looking for a nut-free plant-based milk option.

 Tip: Not all oat milk is gluten free or nut free.
 Be sure to check labels and ingredients lists to ensure the milk is gluten-free & nut-free if that’s important to you!